onflow/flow-go/docs/streams/collection.md

-# Pre-Execution
+# Collection

-The pre-execution stream concerns all aspects of the transaction flow from the moment a transaction is submitted to the network until it enters the consensus flow.
+The collection stream concerns all aspects of the transaction flow from the moment a transaction is submitted to the network until it enters the consensus flow.

-More specifically, pre-execution covers the following:
+More specifically, collection covers the following:

 - Transaction submissions from user agents
 - Transaction routing